apache/james-project/upgrade-instructions.md

 JIRA: https://issues.apache.org/jira/browse/JAMES-3674

-With this update, the password algorithm may include an option to salt the password hash with the user name, for increased security against rainbow table cracking.
+With this update, the password algorithm may include an option to salt the password hash with the username, for increased security against rainbow table cracking.
 To use this feature, update your usersrepository.xml :
 ```
 <algorithm>SHA-512/salted</algorithm>
 ```